starshrimp/msp-consulting/_services/consulting.md

 ### Labor Law Compliance

 Companies must ensure that they comply with local wage standards when hiring foreign employees.
-We conduct **preliminary checks** to avoid fines or bans.

 > Our goal is to solve problems before they arise.